tashisrael/Recipe-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project Please star it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank my coding partner, who consistently worked with me with all the challenges I was going through.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>